Ternary conditional operator: Python

-These can be rewritten as the following statement:

-result = a > b ? x : y

 Rust

 Being an expression-oriented programming language, Rust's existing if expr1 else expr2 syntax can behave as the traditional ?: ternary operator does.
 Earlier versions of the language did have the ?: operator but it was removed due to duplication with if.

 Note the lack of semi-colons in the code below compared to a more declarative if...else block, and the semi-colon at the end of the assignment to y.